 A Lebanese visionary who abandoned a vast business empire to forge a national identity through poetry and Phoenician myth.

-Charles Corm was a man of two acts: first a captain of industry, then a nation's poet.
-Born in 1894 into Beirut's burgeoning merchant class, he built a formidable commercial empire dealing in automobiles and fuel, becoming one of the Levant's most successful industrialists.
-At the age of forty, in a move that stunned contemporaries, he walked away from it all.
-Corm had a larger project in mind—forging a Lebanese soul.
-In a land fractured by religious sectarianism, he turned to the ancient Phoenicians, crafting a secular, cultural nationalism that predated and transcended faith.
-Through his lavish literary journal, La Revue Phénicienne, and his own evocative poetry and prose, he argued that all Lebanese shared this maritime, inventive ancestry.
-His Phoenicianism was more than academic; it was a passionate cultural campaign that provided intellectual fuel for the independence movement.
+Charles Corm founded La Revue Phénicienne, a literary journal that forged a secular, cultural nationalism for Lebanon.
+Born in 1894 into Beirut's merchant class, he built a commercial empire in automobiles and fuel.
+At age forty, he walked away from industry to pursue a larger project.
+In a land fractured by religious sectarianism, he turned to the ancient Phoenicians, arguing through his poetry and prose that all Lebanese shared this maritime, inventive ancestry.
+His Phoenicianism provided intellectual fuel for the independence movement.
 He died in 1963, leaving behind a literary legacy and a contested but powerful idea of what Lebanon could be.

 1883–1900